PX4/PX4-user_guide/en/assembly/quick_start_v5+.md

 The V5+ has a dedicated DSM cable.
 The Spektrum satellite receiver should be connected to the flight control DSM/SBUS/RSSI interface.

-### power
+### Power

-The V5+ kit includes HV\_PM, which supports 2~10s lipo batter.
+The V5+ kit includes HV\_PM, which supports 2~10s lipo battery.
 Please connect the 6pin connector of the HW\_PM module to the flight control power1 interface.

 ![quickstart](../../assets/flight-controller/v5+/connection/v5+_quickstart_05.png)